oqolarte/oblong/content/project/old-computer.md

 ## Web Browsers

-### w3m
+### Text-based
-Text-based browsers would help me connect to the internet on limited hardware.
+Text-based browsers can connect me to the internet even on limited hardware.
-They are less resource intensive, not like the GUI ones, and that's expected.
+They are less resource intensive, unlike the GUI ones, and that's expected.

 However, it's only natural for my human eyes to want to look at pictures from time to time, especially if it's relevant to the content.